 Credit Cards

-One of the questions I get most often…Zach, should I get a Chase Sapphire Preferred® or a Chase Sapphire Reserve®.
-Well, simply put, I think Chase has made the Chase Sapphire Preferred® so good…they kind of killed the Chase Sapphire Reserve®.
-I downgraded my Chase Sapphire Reserve® years ago, but with this new 80k offer, I’m eligible for a Sapphire product again and will likely pull the trigger on the CSR.
+One of the questions I get most often…Zach, should I get a Chase Sapphire Preferred® Card or a Chase Sapphire Reserve® Card.
+Well, simply put, I think Chase has made the Chase Sapphire Preferred® Card so good…they kind of killed the Chase Sapphire Reserve® Card.
+Let’s take a look at two leviathans of the transferrable credit card point space and then you can make a decision on which is best for your wallet.

 Chase Sapphire Preferred® Card